 Dr Stillman retired from the surgery on 30th June 2019.

-The surgery will NO LONGER accept the handing in of urine samples, unless specifically requested by one of our GP’s or Nurses.
+The surgery will NO LONGER accept the handing in of urine samples to reception for suspected urine infections, unless they have been specifically requested by a GP or other healthcare professional.

 A CHANGE TO HOW WE MANAGE APPOINTMENTS AT THE SURGERY